Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Code is not visible to users

 **29. Difference between map and foreach?**
-- map() will return a new array
+- map() method will return a new array
-- forEach() will not return anything and returns undefined.
+- forEach() method will not return anything and returns undefined.